Gets the primary clipboard of the widget.

 Of course if you are getting the size request for another widget, such

-as a child widget, you must use #gtk_widget_measure
+as a child widget, you must use Gtk::Widget#measure

 ; otherwise, you